Strange behavior of rapidity dependent strangeness enhancement of particles containing and not containing leading quarks: Strangeness enhancement

 \section{Strangeness enhancement}

-Strangeness enhancement factor $E_S$ is quantified by measuring the ratio of yield of strange particles in $A+A$ collision and respective yield in $p+p$ collisions, where both the numerator and denominator are normalized by the number of participants ($N_{part}$).
-The conventional definition of strangeness enhancement factor is \cite{def_enhancement1, def_enhancement2, def_enhancement3} --
+Strangeness enhancement factor $E_S$ is quantified by measuring the ratio of the yield of strange particles in $A+A$ collisions and respective yield in $p+p$ collisions, where both the numerator and denominator are normalized by the average number of participating nucleons $\langle N_{part} \rangle$, calculated using Glauber model \cite{Glauber}.
+The conventional definition of strangeness enhancement factor is \cite{def1, def2},